hail-is/hail-rfcs/rfc/0000-keyless-job-auth.rst

   the potential attack window following exfiltration.
 - The metadata server can be configured only to issue certain scopes, so the operations a job can perform may be restricted.
-It is not possible to scope GSA keys and AAD SP client secrets.
+It is not possible to scope GSA keys and Microsoft Entra ID SP client secrets.

 This proposal seeks to provide an emulated metadata server to Batch jobs and remove jobs' dependence on long-lived credentials.